cbrummitt/machine_learned_patterns_in_economic_development/README.md

 	# Install the requirements
 	pip install -r requirements.txt

-When installing cartopy (one of the packages in `requirements.txt`), you may get the error message `Proj4 4.9.0 must be installed in Conda environment "id_pat_econ_dev".`.
-If so, then install [proj4](https://proj4.org/install.html) via `conda install -c conda-forge proj4` so that you can install cartopy; then run `pip install -r requirements.txt` again.

 When you're done using this conda environment, run

 	source deactivate

 to deactivate the environment `id_pat_econ_dev`.

 ### Jupyter notebook for creating (most of) the figures